AMReX-Fusion/Furnace/README.md

 ## Running at Supercomputer Centers

-Documentation for running the AMReX Astrophysics codes at popular supercomputing centers can be found at: https://amrex-astro.github.io/workflow/
+Documentation for running the AMReX Fusion codes at popular supercomputing centers can be found at: https://amrex-astro.github.io/workflow/